fyne-io/conf.fyne.io/index.md

 Fyne Conf 2020 is an online meeting.
 The live streams will be publicly available to everyone and they will be recorded for upload after the event.

+The live-stream will be available on [YouTube Live](https://youtu.be/Cl7v4iN9Djk).

 ## Speakers

 | Andy Williams | Anthony Starks | Jacob Alzén | Stephen M Houston |